menu icon

 A good sauce can turn any bowl of rice, pasta, or salad into a great dinner.
 This includes my current obsession, Spinach Walnut Pesto.

 I am a total sauce junkie.
 I want all the condiments on the table, all the time.
-Sometimes when I can’t decide what I want for dinner, I start by making a batch of a sauce or dressing that I love and figure out what to make from there.
+Sometimes when I can’t decide what I want for dinner, I start by making a batch of a sauce or dressing that I love, and figure out what to make to go with it.

-Pesto is a really nice way to get your greens in.
-Pulverizing them with a food processor or a mortar and pestle transforms them from a massive pile of leaves into something that fits nicely into a mason jar.
+Generally speaking, pesto is a really nice way to get your greens in.
+If you've ever made pesto, you've seen first hand how grinding up greens with a food processor or a mortar and pestle transforms them from a massive pile of leaves into something that fits nicely into a mason jar.
 A spoonful of this Spinach Walnut Pesto has the same amount of green veggies in it than your average side salad.
-It’s a great way to use up that bag of baby spinach that’s lurking around in your crisper drawer.
+A spoonful of pesto over some tortellini is always a family favorite.
+Plus: It’s a great way to use up that bag of baby spinach that’s lurking around in your crisper drawer.

 VIDEO: Warm snap pea salad with spinach walnut pesto and a 7 minute egg